CaSe-group/webpage/docs/team/ricc.md

 ## Projects

-[preplex](https://www.infectognostics.de/projekte/laufende-projekte/details/news/preplex-phaenotypische-resistenz-durch-porin-verlust-und-efflux-ueberexpression-bei-gramnegativen-ba.html): Phenotypic resistance due to porin loss and efflux overexpression in gram-negative bacteria
+[preplex](https://www.infectognostics.de/projekte/laufende-projekte/details/news/preplex-phaenotypische-resistenz-durch-porin-verlust-und-efflux-ueberexpression-bei-gramnegativen-ba.html): Phenotypic carbapenem-resistance due to porin loss and efflux overexpression (secondary resistance-mechanisms) in gram-negative bacteria.
+Cooperation with Curetis and Ares Genetics GmbH, using genotype- and phenotype-data to identify marker-genes responsible for a carbapenemase-resistance.

+SARS-CoV-2 Routine-Sequencing: Weekly routine-sequencing of randomized Corona-samples from all over Thuringia as well as from the Jena University Hospital, utilizing Oxford Nanopore 3rd Generation Sequencing.

 ## Links
 [:octicons-mail-16: Email](mailto:ricc.spott@med.uni-jena.de)